 - Demonstrated commitment to Ph.D. studies and a subsequent career in academia, research, or industrial R&D

 - Proficiency in the English language and good communication skills

 We understand the financial commitment of continuing your education.
 Our Ph.D. program adheres to the CECS full-funding model for Ph.D. students.
 All Ph.D. students receive full-funding in the form of an appointment as a Graduate Student Instructor (GSI), Research Assistant (GSRA), or a combination of both which covers: a monthly stipend, health insurance, and tuition waiver.

 Students admitted to the program are fully funded for up to five years.
 Funding is guaranteed based on continued good academic standing and adequate progress towards the Ph.D. degree.

-To help the student become an expert in the selected specific field of knowledge, a detailed personalized study plan is developed at the beginning of the student’s Ph.D. studies.
+To help the student become an expert in the selected specific field of knowledge, a detailed personalized plan of study is developed at the beginning of the student’s Ph.D. studies.
 This must be submitted to the Ph.D. director for approval during the first term of registration.

 In addition, the student must select one of the two research concentration areas corresponding to the major areas of expertise within the department: